circleci/circleci-docs/jekyll/_cci2/first-steps.md

 Now that you’ve integrated with a VCS and added one of your projects, you’ll need to create a `.circleci/config.yml` file to tell CircleCI what to do during each build.

 If you’re itching to get building, then check out one of our quickstart guides for popular languages/frameworks.

-If you’d like to dive deeper, then head over to our Configuring CircleCI for a more complete explanation of each section.